-(e) When reviewing an initial order, the agency head shall exercise all the decision-making power that the agency head would have had if the agency head had conducted the hearing that produced the order, except to the extent that the issues subject to review are limited by a provision of law other than this [act] or by order of the agency head upon notice to all the parties.
-In reviewing findings of fact in an initial order by the presiding officer, the agency head shall consider the presiding officer's opportunity to observe the witnesses and to determine the credibility of witnesses.
-The agency head shall consider the hearing record or parts that are designated by the parties.
+10 (e) When reviewing an initial order, the agency head shall exercise all the decision-11 making power that the agency head would have had if the agency head had conducted the 12 hearing that produced the order, except to the extent that the issues subject to review are limited 13 by a provision of law other than this [act] or by order of the agency head upon notice to all the 14 parties.
+In reviewing findings of fact in an initial order by the presiding officer, the agency head 15 shall consider the presiding officer's opportunity to observe the witnesses and to determine the 16 credibility of witnesses.
+The agency head shall consider the hearing record or parts that are 17 designated by the parties.

-(f) An agency head may render a final order disposing of the proceeding or may remand the matter for further proceedings with instructions to the presiding officer who rendered the initial order.
+18 (f) An agency head may render a final order disposing of the proceeding or may remand 19 the matter for further proceedings with instructions to the presiding officer who rendered the 20 initial order.
 Upon remanding a matter, the agency head may order such temporary relief as is authorized and appropriate.
+21 support any difference in findings of fact, the source of law that supports any difference in legal conclusions, and the policy reasons that support any difference in the exercise of discretion.
+Findings of fact must be based exclusively on the evidence in the hearing record in the contested case and on matters officially noticed.
+A final order under this section must include, or incorporate by express reference to the initial order, all the matters required by Section 413(d).
+The agency head shall deliver the order to the presiding officer and all parties.

-(g) A final order or an order remanding the matter for further proceedings must identify any difference between the order and the initial order and must state the facts of record that support any difference in findings of fact, the source of law that supports any difference in legal conclusions, and the policy reasons that support any difference in the exercise of discretion.
+22 (g) A final order or an order remanding the matter for further proceedings must identify 23 any difference between the order and the initial order and must state the facts of record that